Command Line Interface (CLI)

 -u, --user-agent <user-agent> User custom User-Agent HTTP header for all

 --threads <count> Specify number of threads.
-Use --help to see
+Note that number

 Arguments: